What is Column Chromatography?

 - It acts as an eluting agent – the components that are separated during the experiment are removed from the column

-- Some examples of solvents used as mobile phase based on their polarity are – ethanol, acetone, water, acetic acid, pyridine, etc.
+- Some examples of solvents used as mobile phases based on their polarity are – ethanol, acetone, water, acetic acid, pyridine, etc.

-Stationary phase – It is a solid material which should have good adsorption property and meet the conditions given below:
+Stationary phase – It is a solid material which should have good adsorption properties and meet the conditions given below:

 - It should be colourless, inexpensive and readily available.